Medicare is Awesome, But It’s Not Free – The Medigap v. Advantage Decision

 You can sign up for a Medigap plan during the six months after you enroll in Medicare Part B. Even if you have health problems, it’s guaranteed you’ll be accepted, and insurers won’t charge you more based on your medical conditions during this initial enrollment period.
 If you miss the six-month window, you will no longer have the guarantee that your application will be accepted.
 And even if you are able to buy a Medigap plan, you could be charged more for it.

-Whether you select Medigap or Advantage, you will have to budget for healthcare costs.
+Whether you select Medigap or Advantage, you will have to budget for healthcare costs in retirement.
 To help you meet your monthly Medigap premiums, you might consider taking out a reverse mortgage loan.
-It can provide you with exactly the extra cash flow you need to meet this monthly expense.
+A reverse mortgage can provide you with exactly the extra cash flow you need to meet this monthly expense.
 At the same time, if you’re leaning toward an Advantage plan, you could take out a reverse mortgage line of credit to help you pay for those doctor visits and hospital stays when they do arise.
 With a reverse mortgage line of credit, you always have it in place as long as you comply with all loan terms, and you are charged interest only on the portion of the line you use, making it an efficient backup.

 To be eligible for a reverse mortgage, you must be 62 or older and have substantial equity in the home you own and live in as your primary residence.
 Although a reverse mortgage pays off your current mortgage, if you still have one, you are still responsible for the maintenance of your home, along with the regular payment of your property taxes and homeowners insurance.
-To find out if a reverse mortgage loan is right for you, click here.
+Find out if a reverse mortgage is right for you.

 For more information about reverse mortgages, reach out to your reverse mortgage professional.
 For more information about bridging your Medicare gap, start at Medicare.gov, the official U.S. government site for Medicare.